 The sky is no longer the limit for science, with a constellation of studies routinely being performed in the space and microgravity field.
 In fact, studies of biological systems in variable gravity conditions have increasingly garnered interest, with astronauts working at the International Space Station, and future space missions to the Moon and Mars.
 Beyond spaceflight, the implications of micro- and partial-gravity extend to all sorts of movement restrictions, such as bedrest, joint immobilization, and support withdrawal.
 As researchers, scientists, and engineers from across the field come together for the 2024 American Society for Gravitational and Space Research (ASGSR) conference, this publication will launch into the latest insights on microgravity and muscle health.

 Featured image (with figures adapted from ©Issertine et al (2024), licensed under CC BY 4.0 DEED, and photo “1965.
-James McDivitt, Ed White, Extravehicular Activity (EVA), Gemini 4 [Spacewalk]” by Jeremy Bishop on Unsplash) depicting an astronaut spacewalking, along with muscle resistance to a fatigue protocol conducted in adult Wistar rats that underwent hindlimb suspension.
+James McDivitt, Ed White, Extravehicular Activity (EVA), Gemini 4 [Spacewalk]” by The New York Public Library on Unsplash) depicting an astronaut spacewalking, along with muscle resistance to a fatigue protocol conducted in adult Wistar rats that underwent hindlimb suspension.
 A) Change in the area under the curve (AUC) during the fatigue protocol, B) change in fatigue peak force, C) change in the time to decrease force production by 50%, and D) change in fatigue force drop.
 N=10 for males, n=11 for females.

 Adaptation to full weight-bearing following disuse in rats: The impact of biological sex on musculoskeletal recovery